lydiaL123/lydiaL123.github.io/_pages/about_new.md

 Yunbo is a PhD candidate at the University of Cambridge focusing on unifying data understanding and data generation through latent-space modeling with Diffusion-based Generative Models (like DLMs).
 His work develops principled frameworks that bridge representation learning and controllable generation across heterogeneous data regimes: discrete (natural language), mixed-type tabular, structured relational/graph data, and emerging multimodal combinations.
 A central theme is designing architectures and training objectives that faithfully capture semantics, uncertainty, structure, and cross-domain correspondences while remaining computationally and statistically efficient.

-Before this, Yunbo completed a MPhil's degree in Engineering Department at the University of Cambridge, where his research focused on a differential privacy-based personalized clustering federated learning method.
+Before this, Yunbo completed a MPhil's degree in Engineering Department at the University of Cambridge, where his research focused on a DP-based personalized clustering federated learning method.
 Prior to that, he earned a First-Class Honours degree in Engineering from the University of Birmingham, with his undergraduate thesis exploring the application of deep reinforcement learning algorithms for autonomous robotic dismantling tasks.

 ## News